Shakil526563/PlantDoc-Android-app-for-Accurate-plant-disease-diagnosis-using-deep-learning./README.md

 Goal Definition:

-Develop an intuitive mobile app for swift and accurate identification of plant leaf diseases, catering to farmers, gardeners, and plant enthusiasts.
+Make plan and develop an intuitive mobile app for swift and accurate identification of plant leaf diseases, catering to farmers, gardeners, and plant enthusiasts.

 Technology Selection: